 Server virtualization is a process through which an organization can separate server software from its hardware and create multiple virtual servers with their own operating systems and applications that run on a single physical server.
 Each virtual server is separated from the others and runs completely independently without compatibility issues.
 Server virtualization is the underlying basis for cloud computing and enables a variety of hybrid cloud models.

-By virtualizing its servers, an organization can cost-effectively use or provide web hosting services and make the most of its compute, storage, and networking resources across its entire infrastructure.
+Server virtualization allows organization to cost-effectively support their IT operations and make the most of compute, storage, and networking resources across its entire infrastructure.
 Because servers rarely use their full processing power around the clock, a lot of server resources aren’t used.
 In fact, some experts say it isn’t uncommon for a server to be just 15% to 25% utilized at any one time.
 Servers can sit idle for hours or days as workloads are distributed to a small percentage of an organization’s entire server collection.
 These idle servers take up precious space in the data center and consume power and IT worker attention and effort in maintaining them.

 Through server virtualization, an organization can load a single physical server with dozens of virtual servers (also called virtual machines, or VMs) and ensure that that server’s resources are being used more effectively.
 Now, a data center can be more efficient with fewer physical machines.
 Through virtualization, organizations can easily keep resources utilized and dynamically adapt to each workload’s needs as it changes.

-An IT administrator can create multiple virtual machines on a single physical server and configure each one independently.
-The admin does this by using a hypervisor, which is also sometimes referred to as a virtual machine monitor.
-In addition to enabling the isolation of the server’s software from its hardware, the hypervisor acts as a controller and organizes, manages, and allocates resources among all the virtual machines on the host server.
+An IT administrator can create multiple virtual machines on a single physical server and configure each one independently using a hypervisor.
+The hypervisor enables the separation of the server’s software from its hardware, the hypervisor acts as a controller and organizes, manages, and allocates resources among all the virtual machines on the host server.

 Through abstraction, the hypervisor organizes all the computer’s resources—such as network interfaces, storage, memory, and processors—and gives each resource a logical alias.
 The hypervisor uses those resources to create virtual servers, or VMs.
 Each VM is made up of virtualized processors, memory, storage, and networking tools, and while it resides alongside multiple other VMs, it doesn’t “realize” it’s just one of many.
 It acts completely independently as if it were a single physical server.